utopia-rise/fmod-gdextension/README.md

 ### Building the GDNative

+[Download the FMOD Studio API](https://www.fmod.com/download) (You need to create an account) and place it in the appropriate platform folder into lib folder (see project structure).

 For each platforms, if your project structure is different from the one proposed here, you can overload `cpp_bindings` and `headers` parameters.